 • Your waistline is not very defined.

-=> Fit rule: if the waist feels tight but the legs fit well, you may be apple-shaped.
+=> Fit rule: If the waist feels tight but the legs fit well, you may be apple-shaped.

 Core Styling Goals